DJ-Lor/LoreliDejesus_T1A3/README.md

 1. Feature 1: Add a new Property or a Client to the current list

+    * The ability to add a new Property or Client details to the current json file list.

     * There is a current list maintained in json file for each Client and Property list.

     * There will be two main classes utilised, namely Client and Property classes.